 Though as you can see from this video.
 You need to take the watch close to eyes in order to get the projected image and when we say close, it means that you are almost on the verge of poking your eyes with the watch that too for a very average shot that you can attain with a basic camera viewfinder.

 Pocket-Lint also reports that the projected image can be achieved by glancing at a certain angle and nowhere is the same claimed “20 times larger and better than the other smartwatches.”
 The placement of the second screen is at the first link of the strap and aims to tackle the limited screen size of ordinary smartwatch.

 However, one should give credit to Lenovo for the subtle placement of second screen.
 Users need to swipe through an app to push the second screen into action.
 The Lenovo smartwatch runs on Google Android Wear and opens up a multitude of possibility.
-Such as watching message on the big screen or navigating the GPS on a bigger screen without having to squint your eyes but…
+Watching message on the big screen or navigating the GPS on a bigger screen without having to squint your eyes but.

 It really is problem to glance at the screen like that in a social setup unless you want to be tagged as weird.

 After acquiring Motorola, it is Lenovo’s first wearable.
 By pricing it overboard, it would not like to discredit its viewers.
 So, expect a price range between $200 and $280.
 This price range could give Moto 360 users various options to choose from!

 Lenovo Magic View release is expected by Q3 this year.
 By September at IFA, we could hear from the maker.